rasmusab/officialcocktails/officialcocktails.com/content/cocktails/gin_fizz.md

 - Garnish with a lemon twist or a slice of lemon for a decorative and zesty finish.

-## Alcohol-free alternative to a Gin fizz
+## Alcohol-free alternative to the Gin fizz

 One of the most refreshing and delicious alcohol-free alternative to the drink Gin fizz is the Virgin Mojito.
 It is made with fresh lime juice, mint leaves, and a sweetener like sugar syrup or agave nectar, filled with soda water or sparkling water.
 The combination of fresh ingredients and sparkling water gives this drink a light, fizzy texture just like gin fizz.
 The lime juice adds a tangy, citrusy flavor to the drink, while the mint leaves offer a cooling and refreshing sensation.
 It is perfect for hot summer days as it contains no alcohol and can be enjoyed by everyone, any time of the day.